DusanDjordjic/vyking-sample-app/README.md

 When you have everything set up run these commands (Make sure you are in the project's root folder):
 1. Start mysql database by running `make db`, this will start mysql db in background and create a user that matches the DB_DSN in .env
-2. Wait couple of seconds for mysql to start and run all `make migrate` to create all tables and stored procedures
+2. Wait couple of seconds for mysql to start and run `make migrate` to create all tables and stored procedures
 3. Run the app by running `make run` or `make`
 4. Stop the app by `CTRL+c` and then run `make clean` to stop the docker container and remove the volume